 Our volunteers help us to save and improve the lives of families and loved ones.
 Whether you can spare a few hours or a couple of days a week, we ensure all our roles are Covid-secure so you can help to beat heartbreak for ever.

 British Heart Foundation Shops, Bournemouth

-Gain confidence, try something different and learn new skills.
-Flexible days and times available to fit around you.
+Flexible days and times available to fit around your studies.